AnotherKamila/timeline/README.md

 {Human,computer}-readable timeline data in YAML, with useful attributes such as a good description, categories, importance etc. The need for selecting a reasonable subset for different zoom levels has been taken into account.

-The description tries very hard to be correct and informative, especially for cosmological events.
+The description tries very hard to be correct and informative, while easy to understand, especially for cosmological events.
 (Actually, I am much better at cosmology than at history...)

 ## React component